Copyright © 1999–2017 FastMail Pty Ltd

 465if using "SSL/TLS encrypted" security.

-If you just want to use a personality for BCC on SMTP or Sent Items on SMTP, you can put a
+If you just want to use an identity for BCC on 3rd party clients or Save a copy on 3rd party clients, you can put a

 * in the email address on either side of the